CryptoGuardOSS/cryptoguard/README.md

 4. Set `ANDROID_SDK_HOME`
 5. Download and Install Gradle.

-### Build Octopus
+### Build CryptoGuard
 1. Run `cd /path/to/octopus`
 2. Run `gradle clean build`

-### Run Octopus to analyze source code:
+### Run CryptoGuard to analyze source code:

-You need to run Octopus on JDK 7 to analyze source codes.
+You need to run CryptoGuard on JDK 7 to analyze source codes.
 If the project does not have any external dependencies then run,

 `cd /path/to/octopus &&  /usr/local/jdk1.7.0_80/bin/java -jar main/build/libs/main.jar "source" "/path/to/project/root" ""`